thammuio/evolve25-ai-bar-game/README.md

 > **Note:** The leaderboard is now globally accessible!
 Your scores will be visible to all players worldwide.
 ## 🎯 Game Overview

-The Cloudera Memory Challenge is an engaging memory game where players match Cloudera service names with their descriptions.
+The Cloudera | Evolve25 New York | AI Bar Game is an engaging memory game where players match Cloudera service names with their descriptions.
 It's designed to help data professionals learn about Cloudera's ecosystem while having fun!

 ### 🎲 Game Features